ubsuny/PHY386/2025/HW/DDarrigo-Brick/data/README.md

-This folder stores CSV data for expieriments.
+This folder stores CSV data for experiments.